Skip to content

 • Types: Schema definitions for vertices and edges

-Define vertex and edge types with the embedded API (no SQL needed):
+Define vertex and edge types with SQL statements:

 import arcadedb_embedded as arcadedb